 Then cut along the midline of the palate, carefully lifting the tissue upwards [1], and perform a transverse cut to remove it [2].

+Shot note: 2.12.1-2.12.3 : avoid showing lesion (please use one of the alternate takes)

 SCOPE: Palate being cut along midline/lifted

 SCOPE: Transverse cut being made

+Insert New Shot “Cutting cranial rootlets”

 To begin a ventral laminectomy, remove the laminae exposing the ventral surface of the brainstem and the spinal cord from the first cervical vertebra to approximately the thoracic vertebra 7 [1] and snip 5-10 millimeters along both sides of the spinal column at the laminae [2-TXT].

+Do not use take 1

+Shot Note: 2.13.2-2.14.2 = misslated as “2.13.2”

 SCOPE: Laminae being removed/brainstem being exposed